 In the mid 1960s, WSUA upgraded their studio space to the basement of Brubacher Hall, where space for more studios and record storage was available.
 The station's management offices were on the first floor.
 Around this time, the station's carrier current signal was rolled out to the new "Uptown" campus.
 The electrical wires used to carry the signal often imparted a buzzing sound on the transmission.
-In 1975, the station began to use the slogan "Buzz Along With Us" on some promotional items to acknowledge this fact.
+In 1975, the station began to use the slogan "Buzz Along With Us," coined by Program Director Joel Feld, on some promotional items to acknowledge this fact.

 For more on WSUA's history, click here.